-- I begin the Post-Production process by transferring all my footage to DVD.
+- I begin the Post-Production process by uploading my footage to my computer.
 I take stock of my footage through Logging (making notes about usable clips), and prioritizing according to quality and relevance.
-I bring all related materials together and I edit!
+I bring all related materials together and I edit.

 - Once complete, I am eager to share my film with the world!
 Depending on circumstances, I may upload it to the internet, seek a distributor, send it out to the film festival circuit, host screenings, burn DVDs and get it out and seen far and wide.
 I breathe a huge sigh of relief for a job well done!